artset/seasonal-trees/README.md

 IMMEDIATE TODOS:
+- [ ] displacement mapping for the baby island - Katherine
+- [ ] normal / displacement mapping for the tree - Griffin
+- [ ] Lighting

-- [ ] Position leaves
+- [ ] Position leaves - Potentially katherine after island
-        - One leaf at end of each branch other than trunk - Griffin
+        - One leaf at end of each branch other than trunk
         - More intelligently leaf positioning (coming!
 Soon!)
-- [ ] Stochastically rotating branches - Katherine
-- [ ] Toggling for different seasons, leaves disappearing in winter - Lucy
-- [ ] Dropdown for different trees/snowflake? triangle? ! - Griffin
-- [ ] Separate shader for leaves and branches - Katherine
 - [ ] Quick video - For Monday - Katherine

 NICE 2 HAVE